Mahadev1729/netflixgpt/README.md

   - unsubscribed to the onAuthStateChanged callback
   - Register TMDB API & create an app to get api key and access token
   - get data from TMBD movie list
+  - build the MainContainer-{videoTitle,Trailer-autoplay with mute and Background video }

 Features
     Login/Sign Up